How Physical Therapy Can Help Duchenne Muscular Dystrophy

 You can also ask your child’s or loved one’s doctor for recommendations.
 They’ll connect you with in-network providers who may be covered by your insurance.
 It’s best to find a physical therapist with experience or training in treating children and adults with DMD.

 The American Physical Therapy Association’s Find a PT search engine allows you to look for providers in your city and state, filtering by their specialties.
-For example, you might choose to include pediatrics, wheelchair mobility, and scoliosis.
+For example, you might choose to include DMD, pediatrics, wheelchair mobility, and scoliosis in your search.

-After finding a physical therapist you’re interested in, ask them the following questions:
+After finding a physical therapist you’re interested in, you might ask them the following questions:

 • Have you ever treated someone with DMD?